stanistan/stanistan.github.io/content/writes/building-view-trees-in-go-part-5.md

 }
 ```

+I don't like it...

+1. It illustrates how given the public types and functions in
+   our library, we can pretty quickly build out a solution without breaking our
+   abstraction.

-This is cool and all, but it's _basically_ the same thing as our `HTTPHandler`, but
+2. It's _basically_ the same thing as our `HTTPHandler`, but with an
-with an ErrorRenderable provided.
-So I don't like it.

-So maybe let's make that part of a base handler, and also include a default error
-handler instead.
+   ErrorRenderable provided (which maybe isn't the right abstraction).

+We can  put this responsibility in our handler implementation and add some sane defaults,
+mainly `500 Internal Server Error`.

 First, let's make `HTTPHandler` a function instead of a struct, this eliminates the
 need for `RequestHandlerFunc`.